Meet the Vets & Experts

 Founder & President

 Dr. Scarlett Magda is a veterinarian with a passion for raising awareness about the interconnectedness of human and animal health and tackling the root causes of zoonotic disease transmission and animal welfare issues.
-She has 10 years of international experience working with organizations ranging from the Thai Elephant Conservation Center, Foundation for AIDS Orphaned Children in Uganda, Elephant Family, UK, the Belize Zoo and the Ministry of Environment in Costa Rica.
+She has over 10 years of international experience working with organizations ranging from the Thai Elephant Conservation Center, Foundation for AIDS Orphaned Children in Uganda, Elephant Family, UK, the Belize Zoo and the Ministry of Environment in Costa Rica.
 She had sat on the board of directors for Veterinarians Without Borders Canada for five years prior to moving to the United States.
 Her involvement in international veterinary medicine started in 2007 while she was a veterinary student designing an elephant saddle project investigating skin wounds in Thailand and India.
 This project honored her with the Ballard Award for Wildlife from Morris Animal Foundation and is the only work on the topic that has been published in the scientific literature to date.
 She later participated in a goat health project in Mbarara Uganda which demonstrated to her the clear link between human and animal health through brucellosis prevention work.
 After graduating from the Ontario Veterinary College in 2009 she moved to New York City to understand how the veterinary profession was engaging in global health issues.
 Working with dogs as an emergency clinician in New York made Dr. Magda wonder about the role dogs play in human health in other parts of the world.
 This curiosity led her to participate in a rabies prevention project in Todos Santos, Guatemala which is led by our local partner, the Global Alliance for Animals and People (the GAAP).

 Having a love for the arts, Dr. Magda was a visionary in using film and art as a medium to raise awareness for wildlife conservation, and acted as Executive Director for the Wildlife Conservation Film Festival, responsible for bringing it to NYC in 2012.
 In 2013, in an effort to raise awareness about local conservation issues and the plight of the ocean, she co-hosted an event screening of Yann Arthus-Bertrand’s Planet Ocean in her local Hamptons community.
 She is also a huge advocate for oyster growing given they are the most sustainable animal to grow, and was responsible for bringing East Hampton’s first public oyster garden program in partnership with the East Hampton Town Shellfish Hatchery, and the South Fork Natural History Museum to life this past May.